p4rr4/p4rr4.github.io/_posts/2024-08-04-TFC-CTF-Surfing-and-Safe-Content.md

 ![](/assets/images/2024-08-04-TFC-CTF-Surfing-and-Safe-Content/error2.png)

 Again, we get a `404 Not Found`.
 The challenge seems to be appending `.png` to the end of the URL, without checking the type of content being accessed.
-We can easily bypass this by putting a URL-encoded `#` at the end of out URL, thus making `.png` a URL fragment:
+We can easily bypass this by putting a URL-encoded `#` at the end of our URL, thus making `.png` a URL fragment:

 ![](/assets/images/2024-08-04-TFC-CTF-Surfing-and-Safe-Content/nice.png)